-What Happens When Your Case Gets Stuck: Options and Alternatives
+5:00 pm-6:00 pm What Happens When Your Case Gets Stuck: Options and Alternatives

 While asking Emma and calling the 1-800 number rarely gets cases unstuck, these actions do sometimes encourage USCIS to process and adjudicate pending applications or petitions.
-Panelists on this intermediate session will address current processing problems and how to resolve them most effectively.
+Panelists for this intermediate session will address current processing problems and how to resolve them most effectively.

-- Scheduling interviews, appointments, and biometrics - Getting your adjustment of status moving when priority dates become current - o Submitting medical exams with pending I-485s - The lockbox: case receipts and improper rejections - The Contact Center, Emma, and e-inquiries: strategies, tips, best practices - Utilizing congressional liaison, the CIS Ombudsman, AILA National, AILA local - Other strategies: litigation and the writ of mandamus, going premium
+- Scheduling interviews, appointments, and biometrics - Getting your adjustment of status moving when priority dates become current - Submitting medical exams with pending I-485s - The lockbox: case receipts and improper rejections - The contact center, Emma, and e-inquiries: strategies, tips, best practices - Utilizing congressional liaison, the CIS Ombudsman, AILA national, AILA local - Other strategies: litigation and the writ of mandamus, going premium